Internet for Seniors

 Referring friends and family for referral bonuses

 Many internet service providers offer referral bonuses if you get a family member or friend to sign up for service.
 For example, Xfinity offers a $175 “Refer-a-Friend” bonus for each friend that signs up for qualifying Xfinity services.
-If you love your internet service and you’re happy to recommend it to your friends and family, this can be a great way to earn extra cash.
+If you love your internet service and are happy to recommend it to your friends and family, this can be a great way to earn extra cash.

 Negotiating with customer service representatives